 - Not always an option – As a reminder, it must be noted that dropping a DUI to a wet reckless is not an option in every case.
 In fact, Arizona is notorious for strict DUI laws, and these include harsh restrictions for pleading cases down.
 Still, when prosecutors have weaker cases or when there are unique and extenuating circumstances involved, it may become an option and a tool for securing a positive resolution.

 Exploring your options after being charged with a crime is critical to your fight for a positive outcome.
-At Salvador Phillips, PLLC, we have the experience, time, and resources to fully vet all available options in DUI cases, things that public defenders all too often lack in abundance.
+At Salvador Law Group, we have the experience, time, and resources to fully vet all available options in DUI cases, things that public defenders all too often lack in abundance.
 Due to the unique nature of wet reckless pleas and because they are dependent on the individual facts of a case, we encourage you to speak personally with a member of our team during a FREE and confidential consultation.

 Contact us today to discuss your case.